 The Department of Veterinary Physiology and Biochemistry was then created in March 2017 from the then Department of Veterinary Physiology, Biochemistry and Pharmacology.
-The Department runs courses in Physiology and Biochemistry for D.V.M I (200 Level) and II (300 Level) students; Pharmacology and Toxicology for D.V.M II and III (400 Level) and Clinical Pharmacology for D.V.M V (600 Level) students.
+The Department runs courses in Physiology and Biochemistry for D.V.M I (200 Level) and DVM II (300 Level) students; Pharmacology and Toxicology to D.V.M II and III (400 Level) and Clinical Pharmacology for D.V.M V (600 Level) students.
 Together with the department of Veterinary Anatomy, this department also teaches basic Physiology and Anatomy courses to the Second Year Agricultural students.
 Postgraduate degree programmes in Physiology and Pharmacology leading to award of M.Sc., M.Phil, and Ph.D degrees started in 1982 while Postgraduate degree programme in Biochemistry leading to award of M.Sc degree started in 2018.

 Research programmes in the department cover various aspects of haematology, gastroenterology, adaptation physiology, toxicology, oncology, biochemistry of nutrition and xenobiotics; chemotherapy, smooth muscle pharmacology, neuro-pharmacology and ethno-pharmacology.